190 N. State Street,

 26 people favorited this theater

-Built in 1919 as a vaudeville house for the Orpheum circuit, the State-Lake later became the major venue for the RKO theater chain in Chicago (along with the Palace on Randolph Street).
-The theater is named for its location on the corner of State and Lake Streets, across the street from the State and Lake “El” Station.
+Built in 1919 as a vaudeville house for the Orpheum circuit, the State-Lake Theater opened on March 17, 1919 with Trixie Friganza topping the bill.
+It later became the major venue for the RKO theater chain in Chicago (along with the Palace Theatre on Randolph Street).
+The theater is named for its location on the corner of State Street and Lake Street, across the street from the State and Lake “El” Station.

-After closing in 1985, the State-Lake’s interior was gutted and converted into studios and offices for the ABC network’s Chicago affiliate, WLS-TV.
+After closing in 1985, the State-Lake Theater’s interior was gutted and converted into studios and offices for the ABC network’s Chicago affiliate, WLS-TV.

 The exterior was restored to it’s 1920s appearance (except for its marquee and ticket booth) and is still quite an impressive bookend to the Chicago Theatre across State Street.